dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 status is not tagged and no registry created and False on the ssh_success flag.
 The first 2 are met but the third condition fails so the stub registry is correctly NOT applied to a successful ssh connection.

+The code execution proceeds to the for idx loop and the 4 commands are issues over the SSH connection to install tomcat9

 All the way at the end of the install_tomcat() function, providing that tomcat is successfully installed (The for idx loop), the registry will be created for this thread/ip and the status will be set to install_success.